auxves/vscode-syncify/README.md

 - More intuitive custom file registration and importing
 - Notification for extension installation/uninstallation progress
 - Status bar button to cancel auto-upload
+- Descriptive errors with possible causes and solutions

 ## Credits